As a student in the interdisciplinary Ph.D. in evaluation program at Western Michigan University, you will complete these requirements.

 You will demonstrate meeting the competencies through a display of a sample of your work (this may include work completed with others; however,you should have played a major role in the work).
 The poster presentation should communicate your readiness to advance to the dissertation stage.
 The poster will be displayed in a public location (determined by the program director) where faculty, staff and students will be encouraged to ask questions and engage you in conversations.
 It is expected that you will accompany your poster display and answer questions for approximately two hours.
 Faculty, staff and students will be asked to complete a brief rubric regarding your poster presentation and competency.
 Poster presentations and oral examinations will be scheduled at a minimum in May/June of each year.
 If you wish to proceed to dissertation stage, you will be expected to present your poster and participate in the oral examination on the selected dates (which vary from year to year).

-Upon successful completion of your program plan of study, portfolio and poster presentation, you will participate in a 1½ to 2 hour oral examination with the program directory and at least one other committee member.
+Upon successful completion of your program plan of study, portfolio and poster presentation, you will participate in a 1½ to 2 hour oral examination with the program director and two other committee members.
 The examination will generally cover your knowledge of evaluation, not methods or cognate (though these may arise as part of the examination process related to evaluation), with an emphasis on your theoretical and practical knowledge of evaluation.
 The oral examination also will be used to discuss your dissertation plan.
 The oral examination committee will consider all evidence (i.e.,your program plan of study, portfolio, poster presentation and oral examination) in adjudicating whether or not you meet the minimum standards for successful completion of the comprehensive examination for the program.

 Comprehensive examination policy